Graduate Degree Programs

 - Upon notice of agreement regarding potential external program reviewers from SUNY, the Graduate Dean, working in conjunction with proponents from the initiating department, shall arrange for a site visit by an external review team.
 The Full Program Proposal will be sent by the Graduate Dean to the reviewers in advance of the site visit, along with the template for the preparation of an external review report, as detailed in the SUNY Guidelines.

-- The initiating department will host the site visit, to be fiscally underwritten by the Graduate Dean and/or Provost.
+- The initiating department will host the site visit.
+Financial underwriting for the site visit should be worked out with the school or college dean.
 Following the site visit, the reviewers shall forward an External Review Report to the Graduate Dean, who will append it to the Full Program Proposal and share it with the initiating department and dean.

 - The initiating department and dean shall craft a Response to the External Review Report and transmit it to the Graduate Dean, who will additionally append the Response to the Full Program Proposal.